goldpenguin93/Xamarin/README.md

 In February 2013, Xamarin announced the release of Xamarin 2.0.[The release included two main components: Xamarin Studio, a re-branding of its open-source IDE Monodevelop; and integration with Visual Studio, Microsoft's IDE for the .NET Framework, allowing Visual Studio to be used for creating applications for Android and iOS, as well as for Windows.

+<h2>Xamarin platform</h2>
+Xamarin 2.0 was released in February 2013 Xamarin.Android and Xamarin.iOS that make it possible to do native Android, iOS, and Windows development in C#, with either Visual Studio or Xamarin Studio.
+Developers re-use their existing C# code, and share significant code across device platforms.
+The product was used to make apps for several well-known companies including 3M, AT&T, and HP Xamarin integrates with Visual Studio, Microsoft's IDE for the .NET Framework, extending Visual Studio for Android and iOS development.
+Xamarin also released a component store to integrate backend systems, 3rd party libraries, cloud services and UI controls directly into mobile apps

 <h2>Reference Site</h2>